microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalDelegatedPermissionClassification.md

 This command retrieves the delegated permission classification by Id from the service principal.

-- `-ServicePrincipalId` parameter specifies the service principal object ID.
+- `-ServicePrincipalId` parameter specifies the unique identifier of a service principal.
-- `-Id` parameter specifies the delegated permission classification object ID.
+- `-Id` parameter specifies the delegated permission classification object Id.

 ### Example 3: Get a delegated permission classification with filter